 Here’s everything you need to know about how the skill-based matchmaking system works in Fortnite.

 What is skill-based matchmaking?

 In any skill-based matchmaking system, players join matches with opponents that have roughly the same game knowledge and mechanical skills as they do.

 These are generally estimated through every player’s match history and stats.
-If this system existed in Fortnite, it would probably take into account things such as percentage or number of wins, average kills per game, average placing, and matches played.
-All of these components would factor differently into the measurement of a player’s skill level—and they would be taken into account to calculate a number that would be that player’s skill rating.
+In Fortnite, this system will probably take into account statistics like percentage or number of wins, average kills per game, average placing, and matches played.
+All of these components should factor differently into the measurement of a player’s skill level and they should be taken into account to calculate a number that would be that player’s skill rating.

-Since every player would have a skill rating based on these stats, the game would be able to create matches that would only include players within a certain skill range, making all 100 players in a Fortnite match have roughly the same skill level.
+Since every player will likely have a skill rating based on these stats, the game should be able to create matches that will only include players within a certain skill range, making all 100 players in a Fortnite match have roughly the same skill level.